 KnowledgeSpace is a community-based encyclopedia that links brain research concepts to data, models, and literature.
 It provides users with access to anatomy, gene expression, models, morphology, and physiology data from over 15 different neuroscience data/model repositories, such as Allen Institute for Brain Science and the Human Brain Project.

-Introduction to reproducible research.
 The lecture provides an overview of the core skills and practical solutions required to practice reproducible research.
-This lecture was part of the 2018 Neurohackademy, a 2-week hands-on summer institute in neuroimaging and data science held at the University of Washington eScience Institute.